Skip to Main Content

 Single Instance (Cluster) Computing Specifications

-6vCPU ~ 20vCPU, providing the following capabilities:
+3AKU ~ 500AKU, offering the following capabilities:

 Maximum Number of Topics per Instance